leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
-I am a Aussie-based independent developer work on music information retrieval.
-I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral Fellow.
-My focus has been Environmental Engineering and xAI software development with C++.
+I am a Aussie-based independent developer.
+I'm used to work on music information retrieval.
+Before that I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral Fellow.
+My focus during postdoc has been Environmental Engineering and xAI software development with C++.
 My formal academic training has been in Mathematics.
-An average day of my work is mostly C++ and some scripting.
-My primary interests lie in Audio/Video/Music software industries at the moment, or wherever real time low latency C++ has a role ;]

 ## Projects (Postdoctoral)